(Redirected from Appointments by the Senate)

 When an election is announced in Senate, the proposing Senator may call for escalation.
 The motion will subsequently require a constitutional vote, but the election will be triggered immediately rather than at the next session.
 Escalation may be used even if the title already required a constitutional vote (such as the Throne, or the Dean of the Academy).

 Any senator on the senate floor may propose a candidate (including in absentia).
-However for a candidate to be appointed they just receive the support of a constitutional majority, the appointment must then receive ratification from the Throne, and the motion is subject to the veto of the Imperial Synod as with any other constitutional vote.
+However for a candidate to be appointed they must receive the support of a constitutional majority, the appointment must then receive ratification from the Throne, and the motion is subject to the veto of the Imperial Synod as with any other constitutional vote.

 Should no candidate be elected, a new motion to appoint would need to be submitted.